markriggins/dockerfy/README.md

 The above example will run the nginx program inside a docker container, but **before nginx starts**, **dockerfy** will:

-1. **Sparsely Overlay** files from the application's /app/overlays directory tree for the ${DEPLOYMENT_ENV} **onto** /usr/share/nginx/html.
-For example, the robots.txt file might be restrictive in the "staging" deployment environment, but relaxed in "production", so the application can maintain separate copies of robots.txt for each deployment environment: /app/overlays/staging/robots.txt, and /app/overlays/production/robots.txt
+1. **Sparsely Overlay** files from the application's /app/overlays directory tree from /app/overlays/${DEPLOYMENT_ENV}/html **onto** /usr/share/nginx/html.
+For example, the robots.txt file might be restrictive in the "staging" deployment environment, but relaxed in "production", so the application can maintain separate copies of robots.txt for each deployment environment: /app/overlays/staging/robots.txt, and /app/overlays/production/robots.txt.
+Overlays add or replace files similar to `cp -R` withou affecting other existing files in the target directory.
 2. **Load secret settings** from a file a /secrets/secrets.env, that become available for use in templates as {{ .Secret.**VARNAME** }}
 3. **Execute the nginx.conf.tmpl template**.
 This template uses the powerful go language templating features to substitute environment variables and secret settings directly into the nginx.conf file.
 (Which is handy since nginx doesn't read the environment itself.)
 Every occurance of {{ .Env.**VARNAME** }} will be replaced with the value of $VARNAME, and every {{ .Secret.**VARNAME** }} will be replaced with the secret value of VARNAME.
 4. **Wait** for the http://{{ .Env.MYSQLSERVER }} server to start accepting requests on port {{ .Env.MYSQLPORT }} for up to 60 seconds